ImNotDoingAnAMA/nanocurrency-nano-docs/docs/running-a-node/security.md

 * Use a [firewall](#firewalls) to whitelist IP access to SSH connections
 * Set timeouts for idle SSH connections
 * Get setup to block SSH brute force attempts automatically with tools like Fail2ban
-* Limit the maximimum authentication attempts allowed
+* Limit the maximum authentication attempts allowed
 * Setup alerts and monitoring for SSH connections

 Using a variety of these control measures for server access can increase your resistance to unauthorized access to your host machine and help protect your node from interference.